Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 - Upstream and Downstream Data Analysis
 - Automated Event Classification

 ## 5. Installation instructions including requirements
 Installation Guide
-This guide walks you through setting up the **OpenRealTimeClassificationModel** project in your local or cloud environment.
+This guide walks you through setting up the **OpenMultiparameterAnomalyDetectionModel** project in your local or cloud environment.

 > [!NOTE]
 > This repository is shared for transparency and reproducibility.
 Code contributions are not accepted at this time.